RonT23/RTimu_displacement_tracker/README.md

 ## Programming the Device

-To program the ESP32-C6 device with the provided source code use the ESP-IDF tools:
+To program the ESP32-C6 device with the provided source code, use the ESP-IDF tools:

 ```shell
 cp -r RTimu_displacement_tracker/esp32_rtdt_app ~/esp